You are now in the main content area

 Objective

-The project aims to identify the legal and techno-administrative obstacles to citizenship acquisition for children born to specific groups of migrant mothers, with a focus on temporary or non-status migrants and Canadians living abroad.
-It will also recommend actions to facilitate these children’s access to proof of Canadian citizenship, including leveraging advanced digital technologies (ADTs).
+This project investigates the role of digital technologies in relation to documentation practices and mobilization of those who are navigating documentation and citizenship policies at home and abroad.
+The objectives are to shed light on the legal and techno-administrative obstacles to citizenship acquisition for children born to particular groups of migrant mothers, with emphasis on temporary migrants and Canadians living abroad, and to recommend actions to facilitate their children’s access to proof of Canadian citizenship, including by harnessing the power of ADTs.

 BD-branding-line-blue - 1